UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 About Lloyds Bank Share Dealing

 Lloyds Share Dealing is operated by Lloyds Banking Group, which traces its roots back to 1765 when Taylors & Lloyds opened as a private bank in Birmingham.
-Lloyds Banking Group owns Bank of Scotland, Lloyds Bank, Halifax and Scottish Widows.
+Lloyds Banking Group owns Bank of Scotland, Lloyds Bank, Halifax, and Scottish Widows.

-Is Lloyds good to invest with?
+Is Lloyds safe to invest with?

 How much does Lloyds charge for selling shares?

 Lloyds charges £11 for buying and selling U.K. shares, although it’s free to buy shares in companies listed overseas.
 Dealing costs are reduced to £8 per transaction if you make more than eight trades per quarter (around three a month).
+Additionally, regular investing is free so it's possible to not pay any trading charges at all if you only take advantage of that offering.

 How does a Lloyds share ISA work?